How to Make a Joint TikTok Account With Friends (2026)

 #Step 5: Enable Two-Factor Authentication

-TikTok’s official Collaboration Post feature lets up to 5 accounts collaborate on a single video.
 When collaborators accept, the video appears on all participating profiles.
 This is different from a joint account since each person keeps their own profile.

 Use Collaboration Posts when you want to cross-promote a specific video.
 Use a joint account when you want a single, shared brand.
-In our testing, Collaboration Posts generated about 25% more combined views than standard duets because the video appears natively on both profiles.
+In our testing, Collaboration Posts generated more combined views than standard duets because the video appears natively on both profiles.

 One limitation: TikTok restricts you to 4 collaboration posts per month.
 If you need more frequent joint content, a shared account is the way to go.

-#How Should You Manage Content on a Shared Account?
+#Managing Content on a Shared Account

 Without ground rules, shared accounts turn into chaos fast.
 Set these up before you post anything.